 USPS even released it’s legal guidelines on shipping CBD and hemp products through the federal postal service, calming the fears of businesses just like us, who utilize USPS for product shipments.
 But still, state laws can vary.
 And that’s causing our customers a good deal of confusion.

-Slowly but surely, states are coming into line with the new federal law that has outright legalized CBD products derived from hemp, but we aren’t all the way there just yet.
-Here’s our Cornbread guide to state CBD laws:
+Slowly but surely, states are coming into line with the new federal law that has legalized CBD products, even CBD pet products.
+But it can be tricky out there.
+Here’s our Cornbread Hemp guide to CBD laws:

 Yes!
 CBD doesn’t get you high, but you can take it on an airplane — thanks to a change in policy from the TSA.
-You can safely carry CBD products in your carry-on luggage as long as it meets TSA regulations for liquids under 3.4 ounces or 100 ml.
-Cornbread CBD oil comes in a one-ounce bottle, 30 ml, so it is officially TSA-compliant.
-Fly with your Cornbread!
+You can safely carry CBD products in your carry-on luggage as long as it meets TSA regulations for liquids under 3.4 ounces (or 100 ml).
+Cornbread CBD oil comes in a one-ounce bottle, (or 30 ml), so it is officially TSA-compliant.

-Despite the fact that the USDA has clarified that hemp is legal, the FDA has not yet issued its rulings on the medicinal qualities of CBD, so companies like Cornbread Hemp are still prohibited from making any medical claims about our CBD products.
-That’s a drag, but it’ll work itself out soon enough.
-CBD companies like Cornbread still have problems with banking, insurance, payment processing, Facebook, Google, and a hundred other little mundane things that should be easy but remain rocky for CBD businesses like Cornbread.
+Despite the fact that the USDA clarified that hemp is legal, the FDA has not issued regulations on CBD.
+So companies like Cornbread Hemp are still prohibited from making claims about CBD products.

 California is lagging behind states like Texas and Kentucky on its CBD laws.
 As of the end of June 2019, a bill in the California legislature to legalize CBD products has passed the Assembly, but still has a ways to go to become law.
 So for the time being, it appears buying CBD in California is not yet legal.